The survey that helps shape our city

 Since its launch in 2021, Moreton Says has given people the chance to share their thoughts on life in City of Moreton Bay - what they love, what challenges they face, and how the city can grow to meet their needs.

-With over 27,300 surveys completed, Moreton Says is one of the most robust engagement programs in the area.
-It is conducted twice a year and is open to everyone who lives, works, plays, or visits City of Moreton Bay.
+Moreton Says is conducted twice a year and is open to everyone who lives, works, plays, or visits City of Moreton Bay.

-The latest Moreton Says survey is open until 4pm 7 September 2025.
-This round, we’re asking your views on:
+The latest Moreton Says survey was open between 8 August and 7 September 2025.
+This round, we asked your views on:

 - Lifestyle